ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/README.md

 Each of the directories contain a README that explains how to run the tool and reproduce the results.

+### Evaluation Results
+Our summarized evaluation results can be found in the excel sheets in the root directory of this repository.
+The excel sheets contain the results of the evaluation for the different datasets and configurations.

+* Evaluation-Req2Code.xlsx: Contains the results of the requirement to code evaluation.
+* Evaluation-Req2Code-Significance.xlsx: Contains the results of the requirement to code evaluation with significance tests.
+* Evaluation-SAD.xlsx: Contains the results of the software architecture documentation (SAD) evaluation.
+(SAD to Code, SAD to Software Architecture Model (SAM))
+* Evaluation-SAD-Significance.xlsx: Contains the results of the software architecture documentation (SAD) evaluation with significance tests.

 ## Installation (Docker)
 We suggest to use the provided docker container as it contain everything you need to run the tool.
 To run the container, execute `docker run -it --rm ghcr.io/ardoco/icse25`.
 The container will start in this directory.
 The docker container contains everything including the cache.
 Thus, you do not need access to OpenAI to run the evaluation.